 Factors used in computing FMS include (see our FMS Chart for a complete overview):

-Promotion Test - Chief petty officers (E-7 to E-9) from each Navy rating develop advancement examinations.
+Promotion Test - Chief Petty Officers (E-7 to E-9) from each Navy rating develop advancement examinations.
 The examinations consist of 200 questions.
 Generally, about one-half of the questions are about general Navy subjects, and the other half covers the specific rating (job).
 The maximum possible score is 80.
-For promotions to E-4 and E-5, the promotion test comprises 38 percent of the total possible promotion points.
-For promotions to E-6, the test comprises 33.5 percent.
+For promotions to E-4 and E-5, the promotion test comprises 45 percent of the total possible promotion points.
+For promotions to E-6, the test comprises 35 percent.
 For E-7s, the test comprises 60 percent of the total possible promotion points.